|

 View miniature

-changes the icon to a miniature view of the actual bitmap.
+This modification changes the icon to a miniature view of the actual

-In the panel that opens click the plus sign by HKEY_CLASSES_ROOT,
+and click ok.
+In the panel that opens click the plus sign

-scroll way down and click the plus by Paint.Picture.
-Click once
+by HKEY_CLASSES_ROOT, scroll way down and click the plus by Paint.Picture.

-on DefaultIcon and in the right panel, right click on (Default)
+Click once on DefaultIcon and in the right panel, right click on

-and then click modify.
-Clear the data in the box that opens and
+(Default) and then click modify.
+Clear the data in the box that

-type in: %1 and click ok.
-Close regedit and the next time you start
+opens and type in: %1 and click ok.
+Close regedit and the next time

 |